Countdown Until Camp

 Program Director

-He is an associate professor of Computer Science and Cybersecurity at the University of New Haven.
+He is a professor of Computer Science and Cybersecurity at the University of New Haven.
 He built an international professional career including various research, development, and management positions.
 His academic career includes computing-related program coordination and curricula design and assessment.
 Dr. Mekni is passionate about CS and Cybersecurity.
 He has been actively contributing to broadening participation from diverse groups of students.
 He is involved in several strategic initiatives aiming at building sustainable CS classes across the country.

 Laura Brown